megaryee/metaAssignment/ethProofBeginner/README.md

 To mint new tokens and allocate them to an address, use the `mint` function:

-solidity
 function mint(address receiver, uint amount) public
 receiver: The Ethereum address that will receive the minted tokens.
 amount: The amount of tokens to be minted and added to the receiver's balance.

 Burning Tokens
 To burn (destroy) tokens and reduce the token supply and a specific address's balance, use the burn function:

-solidity
-Copy code
 function burn(address from, uint amount) public
 from: The Ethereum address from which the tokens will be burned.
 amount: The amount of tokens to be burned.
 Please note that the burn function checks if the balance of the from address is sufficient for burning the specified amount.

 Authors
-[Your Name]
+Meg

 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License